Aalto-CFD/ConeCylinderInjection/README.md

     setting a solid cylinder geometry (zero inner diameter).
 Source: https://doi.org/10.3390/en13133360</em>
 </p>

-The class `ConeCylinderInjection` implementing the present model is in the same level as `ConeInjection` class, i.e. they both inherit from templated `InjectionModel`.
+The present model, of type name `coneCylinderInjection`, allows utilization of the built-in `point` and `disc` injection methods, besides the new `cylinder` injection method.
+Furthermore, the class `ConeCylinderInjection` implementing the present model is in the same level as `ConeInjection` class, i.e. they both inherit from templated `InjectionModel`.
+Currently, the model supports dynamic compilation of `sprayCloud` parcel type.

 ## How to use